 4. Parking and tolls.

 Since we are discussing car costs, let’s not forget this easily overlooked expense.
 Any tolls you pay or parking fees are deductible.
 Save your receipts or digital proof of payment.
 If you pay a parking meter, note the cost in the same notebook you keep to track your mileage.
+You can check out how to write off parking tolls here.

 5. Public transportation.